haitusense/htipc/README.md

-# rhtipc
+# htipc

-sending a command using a namedpipe.
+sending a command using namedpipe.

 ## Usage